-In this article we will discuss how to transform the contents of a iterable sequence using map().
-Also we will discuss how to use map() function with lambda functions and how to transform a dictionary using map() too.
+In this article, we will discuss how to transform the contents of an iterable sequence using map() function.
+Also, we will discuss how to use the map() function with lambda functions and how to transform a dictionary using map() too.

 Python provides a function map() to transform the contents of given iterable sequence based on logic provided by us i.e.